okbel/diversidad-media/README.md

 [Español](README-es.md)

-Diversidad Media is a platform to generate more diverse spaces, through Movies, Books, Music, and otehrs.
+Diversidad Media is a platform to generate more diverse spaces, through Movies, Books, Music, and others.
 The project is in fast growth and there are many things to do.
-We are still covering the basic.
+We are still covering the basics.

 Here you can find more information (Spanish): https://medium.com/@okbel/diversidad-media-e0783f3e20de